operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

     Port:               9443,
     LeaderElection:     enableLeaderElection,
     LeaderElectionID:   "f1c5ece8.example.com",
-    NewCache:           cache.MultiNamespacedCacheBuilder(namespaces),
+    Cache: cache.Options{
+      DefaultNamespaces: map[string]cache.Config{
+        "operator-namespace1": cache.Config{},
+        "operator-namespace2": cache.Config{},
+      },
+    },
 })
 ...
 ```

-In the above example, a CR created in a Namespace not in the set passed to `Options` will not be reconciled by
+In the above example, a CR created in a Namespace not in the set passed to `Cache.DefaultNamespaces` will not be reconciled by
 its controller because the [Manager][ctrl-manager] does not manage that Namespace.
+Further restrictions and qualifications
+can created on a per-namespace basis by setting fields in the cache.Config object, for further information see the
+[controller runtime docs][cache-config]

 **IMPORTANT:** Note that this is not intended to be used for excluding Namespaces, this is better done via a Predicate.